sstadt/jekyll-portfolio/_posts/2017-05-01-svg-icon-store-with-vuejs.markdown

 </script>
 {% endhighlight %}

 Perfect.
-Now we have a reasonably size icon component linked up to an icon store, and we can grow or shrink our icons on an individual basis.
+Now we have a reasonably sized icon component linked up to an icon store, and we can grow or shrink our icons on an individual basis.
 An alternative to controlling the icon size through props, you could add a class to the SVG in the template and then control the size through component styling.
 And adding icons to the store is as easy as adding another symbol!

 Like this post?
 Have a suggestion or improvement to the technique?
 Let me know in the comments below!